Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-It is best to shred the cheese yourself, as pre-shredded cheese tends to come coated in an anti-caking agent that affects how well it melts.
+It is best to shred the cheese yourself, as pre-shredded cheese tends to come coated with a preservative that affects how well it melts.

 CHEESE: You can substitute Colby Jack cheese for the shredded cheddar in these cheesy potatoes.